anticycle/anticycle/README.md

 ### Options

 ```
--all               Output all packages.
-Default: false.
+-all               Output all packages, with and without cycles.

 -format            Output format.
 Available: text,json.
 Default: text.

 -exclude=""        A comma separated list of directories that should